 I’ve got broad commercial and legal experience under my belt, which means I bring a different perspective to the table and facilitate better outcomes.

-The Mariana Burela Employee of the Year Award is an annual award presented to AGPC’s employee of the year.
+The Maryiana Burela Employee of the Year Award is an annual award presented to AGPC’s employee of the year.
 The coveted award is named after an inspirational former employee of AGPC and which sees the winner undertake a self-directed professional development trip.